CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000 and NetFruit Technologies ⚡

-- Donut Emulator 2.0 and PytoolSuite 3.0 are delayed until February 2023.
+- Donut Emulator 2.0 and PytoolSuite 3.0 are delayed up to late February 2023.
 This is due to more features being added, hence a more substantial release.

 - InvenMania (an inventory-based fantasy game) is under development!
 [ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16), [ShashCode2348](https://github.com/ShashCode2348) and I will be contributing to this.
 Please visit [InvenMania](https://github.com/NetFruit-Technologies/InvenMania) to watch the game being developed in phases.